We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 If you didn’t find what you were hoping to see in this article, here are some tips on finding an online marriage or couples counseling service that works for you:

 • Medium.
 How do you want to communicate with your therapist?
-Do you prefer live video sessions, talking on the phone, or texting?
+Do you prefer live video sessions, phone conversations, or texting?

 • Accessibility.
 How often do you want to speak with your therapist?
 Several times a week?
 Once a month?
 Do you want a therapist you can text anytime you’d like?